Synopsik/CuraBridge/README.md

 ### Update V1.1.1 5/15/25

-Added a field for custom export path.
+* Added a field for custom temporary export path.
 Defaults to the Downloads folder.

 > [!Note]
 > Flatpak users need to provide additional permissions for custom folders outside Cura's environment.